 - Consultant fees to help inexperienced crew plan the bore path and use equipment properly

 Curious about how rock drilling stacks up against a standard job?
 Here's a side-by-side comparison of rate of production, tooling required and fluid costs while drilling a pilot shot in dirt vs. rock.
 Check out the specs for this sample pilot bore:

 - 100k drill rig (JT10, D100x140, etc.)

 - Reclaimer cost not factored

-We’ve made some assumptions (as noted) but this will give you a good comparison of what it costs to drill in dirt compared to rock.
+We've made some assumptions (as noted), but this will give you a good comparison of rock drilling cost compared to the cost of drilling in dirt.

 *Fluid required is in gallons

-Go into rock jobs with your eyes open.
-Though job budgets are bigger, so are associated costs.
+Go into rock drilling jobs with your eyes open.
+Though job budgets are bigger, so is overall associated rock drilling cost.
 Slower production and greater investment in HDD tooling and accessories might make the job less profitable than you originally anticipated.
-Even on non-rock jobs, it’s always a good idea to insert a clause into your bid or contract that enables you to re-scope the project if you run into rock.
+Even on non-rock jobs, it's always a good idea to insert a clause into your bid or contract that enables you to rescope the project if you run into rock.

 As with any HDD job, unknowns will arise.
-But if you’re geared up right and know what you’re getting into, you’ll be able to successfully complete that rock project on-time and within budget.
+But, if you're geared up right and know what you're getting into, you'll be able to successfully complete that rock drilling project on time and within budget.